mysociety/citizenconnect/documentation/survey_uploading.md

 the selections you make, and if it does, **none** of the data in the file will have been saved to the database.

-To reiterate that: you must fix all the errors in the file/form before it will save any of it.
+To reiterate that: **you must fix all the errors in the file/form before it will save any of it**.

 ### An organisation or trust in your CSV doesn't exist
 The error message should show you which org/trust is the problem, double check